Gurjot771/Project_Gurjot_Singh_Sawhney/README.md

 Early stoppage function has been applied during the training- It has been defined during the training that if average validation loss does not decrease for X(set to 8) epochs then the training stops to provide best training weights.
 # Evaluation Metric
 Evaluation Metric for the network: Accuracy was the primary measure for the evaluation.
-Recall and precision(hence the F1 score) were also seen along with the accuracy in every epoch.
+Recall and precision(hence the F1 score) were also seen along with the accuracy in every epoch on validation dataset .
 In my database, there is no significant class imbalance and F1 score is not an important factor with that respect.
 Though, F1 score did provide meaningful insights where network was not performing equally well on all of the classes.

 # Performance of the network: